Monday-Wednesday & Friday 07.30-20.00

 Individually taught classes where the instructor works with only one client.
 These are not private as other instructors may be teaching at the same time.
 The sessions must be booked in advance within the usual studio opening hours.

-Please note that classes cancelled without 24 hours notice will be charged at full price unless you are able to book an alternative class within 6 days
+Please note that classes cancelled or rescheduled without 24 hours notice will be charged at full price.

 Marble Arch (Central line)